Terms and Conditions

 16. Other terms and conditions

-16.5.
+16.6.
 If any of these Terms are found to be illegal, invalid or unenforceable by any court of competent jurisdiction, the rest of these Terms shall remain in full force and effect.

-16.7.
+16.8.
 A notice delivered personally is deemed to be given on the day on which it was left at the specified address.
 A notice sent by post is deemed to be given on the day it was posted as evidenced by the sender.
 A notice sent by fax or email is deemed to be given on the day it was sent.

-16.10.
+16.11.
 These Terms and any other matters arising out of or in relation to these Terms are governed by and construed in accordance with the laws of England and Wales.
 You agree to submit to the exclusive jurisdiction of the English courts to settle any disputes which may arise out of or in connection with these Terms.

 Appendix 1: Data Protection Policy

 1.2.
 All Moodle sites require a small amount of information to be stored and maintained for user access.
-User data will be stored securely within this Moodle site which is backed up nightly.
+User data will be stored securely within this Moodle site and backed up nightly.
 Backups are kept for 30 days.
-Moodle also logs your IP address for security and support purposes.
-You may amend or correct this data through your Moodle user account, which you have access to during and after your enrolment.
+You may amend or correct this data yourself through your Moodle user account, which you have access to during and after your enrolment.

 2. Accounting Data